BradHeff/Horizon-Account-Verifier/README.md

 ### TODO
-Add search field and button to qurie AD and return true or false if user exists.
+Add search field and button to query AD and return true or false if user exists.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>